BrentSeidel/3DPrintingDocuments/README.md

-# 3DPrintingDocuments
+# 3D Printing Documents
-Documents and presentations related to 3D printing
+This project contains documents and presentations relating to 3D printing.
+At some point, it may have enough to be useful as a class on 3D printing.